JellyWX/soundfx-rs/README.md

 ### Building

 Use the Cargo.toml file to build it.
 Simple as.
-Don't need any shit like MySQL libs and stuff because SQLx includes its own pure Rust one.
+Don't need anything like MySQL libs and stuff because SQLx includes its own pure Rust one.
 Needs Rust 1.43+

 ### Running & Config